FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 A look inside the ship's onboard passenger shop.

-Apart from featuring typical Greek Islands products, the shop also has many Levante Ferries souvenir items, such as T-Shirts, hats, cups and replicas of the FIOR DI LEVANTE.
-Therefore, it is clear that Levante Ferries is not just a shipping company, it is also a rising brand!
+Apart from featuring typical products from the Greek Islands, the shop also has many Levante Ferries souvenir items, such as T-Shirts, hats, cups and replicas of the FIOR DI LEVANTE.

 Another view of the passenger lounge area.

-The ship's popular VW 11880 van.
+The ship's popular Volkswagen 11880 van.
 As you saw last year, it is recorded as the first time ever that a vehicle has been onboard a ferry excluding the garage, or that has been permanently onboard a ship.
-The van, decorated with Levante Ferries' colours, is used as an advertisement for the company and its owner, Georgios Theodosis.
+The van, which is painted in the colours of Levante Ferries, is used as an advertisement for the company and its owner, namely Georgios Theodosis.
 Apart from owning Levante Ferries, he also owns telephone service company 11880 and the information and booking site vrisko.gr.
-Both companies are painted on both sides of the van (and also on both sides of the FIOR DI LEVANTE's hull).
+Both companies are painted on both sides of the van (and also on both sides of the hull of the FIOR DI LEVANTE).

-Another set of high chairs around a high wooden table, which also features chargers for smartphones.
+Another set of high chairs around a wooden bar table, which also features chargers for smartphones.

-A view of the ship's interior bar along with the chairs and lounges around it.
+A view of the ship's indoor bar along with the chairs and lounges around it.

 Another modern passenger lounge area.

-The ship's main staircase (leading to the upper passenger deck).
-The lights, designed by the great lighting company Artemide, are shielded by beautiful silver turtles.
+The ship's main staircase, which leads to the upper passenger deck.
+The lights, which were designed by the great lighting company Artemide, are shielded by beautiful sculptures of silver turtles.

 Another view of the passenger lounge.

-As we move towards the front passenger section, which also features a large lounge area, the ship's central walls are decorated with various paintings depicting Zakynthos during the Venetian era.
+As we move towards the front section passenger section, we see another large lounge area, while the ship's central walls are decorated with various paintings depicting Zakynthos during the Venetian era.

-A beautiful painting representing the island's main neighborhood, the Solomos Square, during the Venetian era.
+A beautiful painting representing the island's main neighborhood, namely the Solomos Square, during the Venetian era.

-Along with a beautiful mosaic of the port of Zakynthos, presumably as it looked like during the 20th century.
+The area also features a beautiful mosaic depicting the port of Zakynthos, presumably as it looked like during the 20th century.

 The front passenger lounge area, featuring comfortable yellow chairs, which represent the company's colours.